EleniLPetrou/pollock_wgs/markdowns/Part4. Estimate read depth of realigned bam files.md

 ```
 # Results

-The mean sequencing depth across the entire reference genome was 0.8X (median = 0.79, range = 0.24 – 4.73X).

-Information to add: 1) plot 2) how low-depth individuals were identified and removed from downstream analyses 3) list of removed infividuals
+The mean sequencing depth across the entire reference genome was 1.34X (median = 1.19X, range = 0.002 – 5.57X).
+Some samples were sequenced more deeply than others because they were included on the "pilot" NovaSeq SP lane.
+Additionally, some of variation in sequencing depth was driven by the quality of input DNA (i.e., whether a sample was degraded or not).
+I identified samples that had a sequencing depth that was less than 0.3X and these were removed from downstream analyses (N=16).